Pastoral Leadership 2013-2014

 C. Michael Wren pastors New Life Baptist Church in Greencastle.
 Michael’s undergraduate degree from Mercer University is in ancient Greek language and Christianity.
 He earned both a Masters of Divinity and his Ph.D. in Church History from Southern Baptist Theological Seminary.
 He has been an adjunct instructor in Church History at New Orleans Baptist Theological Seminary (North Georgia Campus) and an instructor in Christian Studies at Truett-McConnell College.

-Kathleen Wright is the pastor of Bethel African Methodist Episcopal Church in Marion.
+Kathleen Wright is the pastor of Bethel African Methodist Episcopal Church in Muncie.
 She received her BS in Information Technology from Wilberforce University.
 Her Master of Divinity in religious communications & digital culture ministries and her Doctor of Ministry was earned at United Theological Seminary.